 - 1/2 cup packed fresh tarragon

-With a sharp knife or in a food processor with a steel blade, finely chop herbs.
+- With a sharp knife or in a food processor with a steel blade, chop herbs till fine.

 Makes about 1 cup.